 The Authority's capital assets consisted of public improvements financed with the Series 2012 Note.
-All improvements financed with the Note were deemed to have been complete as of June 30, 2016, and the Phase I water improvements have been accepted and conveyed to the Western Virginia Water Authority.
-As of June 30, 2019, the South Peak Boulevard and Phase II water improvements remain an asset of the Authority until the improvements have been accepted and conveyed to the appropriate public entity.
+All improvements financed with the Note were deemed to have been complete as of June 30, 2016, and the Phase I water improvements were subsequently accepted and conveyed to the Western Virginia Water Authority.
+As of June 30, 2024, the South Peak Boulevard and Phase II water improvements, with a total cost of \$5,330,063, remain an asset of the Authority until such time as the improvements are accepted and conveyed to the appropriate public entity.